awslabs/project-lakechain/docs/src/content/docs/generative-ai/ollama-processor.md

 ---

-The Ollama processor makes it possible to run the large-language models and image models supported by [Ollama](https://ollama.com/) on AWS within a customer VPC.
+The Ollama processor makes it possible to run the open-source language and image models supported by [Ollama](https://ollama.com/) on AWS within a customer VPC.

-Using this middleware, customers can transform their text documents (e.g summarization, translation, topic modeling, etc.) as well as extract meaningful information from their image documents.
+Using this middleware, customers can transform their text documents, as well as extract meaningful information from their image documents, while keeping their data secure within the boundaries of their AWS account.

 > 💁 You can view the list of models supported by Ollama [here](https://ollama.com/library).